 OS at 5-years

 The findings of this meta-analysis are consistent with most of the prior systematic reviews on the subject [53-68].
-Several systematic reviews, including both recently published ones [58-64], and older works [65-68], comparing MIS and open hepatectomy for resectable CRLM, have found superior perioperative and equivalent oncological outcomes with an MIS approach.
+Several systematic reviews, including both recently published ones [58-64], and older works [65-68], comparing MIS and open hepatectomy for resectable CRLM, have found MIS approach having superior perioperative outcomes along with similar oncological outcomes..
 However, unlike our current review, some included single-arm studies resulting in increased data inclusion but without the ability for direct comparison of the interventions [55,56].
 Others had less comprehensive search strategies than this present review, resulting in fewer included studies.
-Taillieau et al, in a systematic review published in 2021 on the outcomes of laparoscopic CRLM resection, found 14 eligible studies and demonstrated similar results as ours .
+Taillieau et al., in a systematic review published in 2021 on the outcomes of laparoscopic CRLM resection, found 14 eligible studies and demonstrated similar results as ours .

 We did not approach authors for missing data, especially the long-term oncological data.
 Therefore, we had considerable missing data from multiple studies for several outcomes.
+Of the three RCTs included in KQ1 (staged), only two provided the number at risk for OS and DFS at 3 yr.
+At 3-year follow-up, Robles-Campos et al. had 42 patients in the open cohort and 52 patients in the MIS cohort who were at risk for OS and only 18 patients and 23 patients, respectively, at risk for DFS.
+Similarly, in the OSLO-COMET trial at 3 years, OS had 100 patients in the open group and 83 in the MIS group and DFS had 38 patients and 26 patients, respectively.
+The number at risk was not reported in Kasai et al. Due to loss of follow-up and progression of disease, the smaller sample sizes are likely underpowered introduce some fragility into the weight of these outcomes.
 In addition, we did not search for articles published in non-English languages.
 Our pre-specified outcomes did not include any patient-reported outcomes such as quality of life and time to return to daily activity post-procedure.
 Fourth, we had to exclude four studies that fit our eligibility criteria due to their likely overlapping data sets with other publications to prevent dual counting of patients in meta-analysis.
 Finally, this was not an IPD meta-analysis, and we had to rely on reported summary statistics.
 Due to this, we did not have granular data available from studies and could not answer several major questions, including the safety and efficacy of MIS in specifically ‘liver first’ resection for synchronous, resectable CRLM and the impact of site of the primary tumor (colon versus rectum).

 Future research recommendations